In his teaser to Season 3 of Revisionist History, Malcolm Gladwell “debated” his friend, professor Adam Grant.

 Also: “comedy” isn’t an all-encompassing, umbrella term.

 In any audience, every person might like a different brand of comedy.
 Some might like adult comedy, others clean comedy.
-A few might enjoy storytelling; other might be expecting quick setup and punchlines.
+A few might enjoy storytelling; others might be expecting quick setup and punchlines.
 Some might expect you to blast politicians; some went out to escape politics.

 (To that end: half the room might have voted for one candidate, and the other half the opposing party.)